 We went to Roam, that’s the name of the new hamburger place.
 It had a weird name and the burgers were pricy, but everything on the menu sounded good.
 They pulled two tables together outside on their patio for the ten of us.
 The adults sat at one end and the four of us sat at the other.

-We met Todd’s brother Josh; he’s a junior at Wilson.
+We met Scott’s brother Josh; he’s a junior at Wilson.
 Scott said they don’t get along, but it didn’t seem to be that way.
 They kept kidding each other and telling stupid jokes and embarrassing stories about each other.
 Maybe Josh decided to be on good behavior because he’d just met us and his parents were there.
 But when he started talking about Scott playing basketball in the eighth grade I could see how proud he was of his younger brother’s accomplishments.
 I also saw how Scott blushed when he got compliments.
 But he smiled, too.

 Josh kept sneaking glances at me and Todd.
 Finally I looked at him and started laughing.